ubidots/ubidots-particle/README.md

    - In contributed library write Ubidots and select the Ubidots library.
    - Click on **INCLUDE IN APP**.
 And return to "MYAPP.ino"

 This library creates by default new Data Source.
-The name of this data source will be "Particle" by default, and his label will be you Particle Core ID.
+The name of this data source will be "Particle" by default, and his label will be you Particle ID.

 The default method is TCP, if you want to change it go to the features sections and follow the example.